JosephWardDotTech/josephwarddottech.github.io/talks.md

 ***2018***

-A short story about the differences between knowledge and experience in software testing.
+A short anecdote about the differences between 'knowledge' and 'experience' in software testing.

 ![Knowledge vs. Experience in Software Testing](./assets/img/test-talks/knowledge-vs-experience.jpg)